-Because ParaView handles data with spatial representation, the basic data types used in ParaView are meshes.
+ParaView was designed primarily to handle data with spatial representation.
+Thus the primary data types used in ParaView are meshes.

 Uniform Rectilinear (Image Data)

 A uniform rectilinear grid is a one- twoor three- dimensional array of data.
 The points are orthonormal to each other and are spaced regularly along each direction.